 BIFMA (Business and Institutional Furniture Manufacturing Association)—is the trade association for the commercial furniture industry.
 The Engineering Subcommittee developed the voluntary ANSI/BIFMA furniture VOC emissions standards (M7.1 and X7.1), the furniture sustainability standard e3, and the associated level™ certification program for furniture sustainability.
 Berkeley Analytical is a BIFMA member and contributed to development of the M7.1, X7.1, and e3 standards.
-BkA also has participated in round-robin reliability tests for furniture VOC emissions, and has tested hundreds of furniture systems, components, and seating to the BIFMA standards.
+BkA also has participated in round-robin reliability tests for furniture VOC emissions, and recently participated in the development of the BIFMA PODs-2020 Guide.

 Blue Angel—is Europe's oldest environmental label.
 Initially starting in Germany, it is becoming internationally recognized with over 10,000 certified products and services.
 It is operated by agencies of the German government with an independent Environmental Label Jury.
 The Blue Angel is awarded to products and services that meet the requirements of its sustainability type standards that include considerations for health and environmental protection.
 Berkeley Analytical is an accredited U.S. testing laboratory for Blue Angel certification of a number of indoor product categories.

-CDPH (California Department of Public Health)—is the California government agency charged with protecting the health and well being of the State's populace.
+CDPH (California Department of Public Health)—is the California government agency charged with protecting the health and well-being of the State's populace.
 The Indoor Air Quality Section of CDPH conducts and coordinates research and other studies relating to the causes, effects, extent, prevention, and control of indoor pollution.
 This section developed a test method and acceptance criteria for evaluating the indoor air quality impacts of interior building products and classroom furniture.
-The CDPH Standard Method V1.1 is widely cited in green building standards such as USGBC LEED and CHPS building rating systems and serves as the basis for a number of low VOC product certification programs such as FloorScore and Indoor Advantage Gold.
-Berkeley Analytical tests many types of building products to the CDPH Standard Method in support of both certified claims and manufacturer's self declarations of conformity.
+The CDPH Standard Method is widely cited in green building standards such as USGBC LEED and CHPS building rating systems and serves as the basis for a number of low VOC product certification programs such as FloorScore and Indoor Advantage Gold.
+The standard was updated in 2017 to CDPH Standard Method V1.2, which lowered the acceptance criterion for benzene.
+Berkeley Analytical tests many types of building products to the CDPH Standard Method in support of both certified claims and manufacturer's self-declarations of conformity.

 Clean Production Action—is a non-profit organization that provides business solutions for green chemistry, sustainable materials, and environmentally friendly products.
-It developed the GreenScreen V1.2, which is a free chemical hazard assessment tool that promotes the use of safer chemicals in manufacturing.
-GreenScreen is used to report chemical hazards in the Health Product Declaration (HPD).
+It developed the GreenScreen® for Safer Chemicals Hazard Assessment Guidance and the GreenScreen List Translator™.
+These are freely-accessible-chemical hazard assessment tools that promote the use of safer chemicals in manufacturing.
+GreenScreen tools are used to report chemical hazards in the Health Product Declaration (HPD).

 CPSC (Consumer Product Safety Commission)—is the U.S. Federal agency that promulgates and enforces regulations related to the safety of consumer products.
 The agency's Consumer Product Safety Improvement Act (CPSIA) of 2008 requires that nearly all children's products comply with all applicable children's product safety rules including bans on the use of certain phthalate esters (phthalates) and lead in toys and child-care items.
-Berkeley Analytical is listed by the CPSC as an approved laboratory for the testing of phthalates using method CPSC-CH-C1001-09.3.
-BkA has a cooperative agreement with another listed laboratory for lead testing.
+Berkeley Analytical is listed by the CPSC as an approved laboratory for the testing of phthalates using method CPSC-CH-C1001-09.4.

-HPD Collaborative—The Health Product Declaration Collaborative is a non-profit organization that developed and maintains the Health Product Declaration Standard Version 2.0.
-The HPD Standard is a freely available format that systematizes the disclosure and reporting of information regarding the chemical content and chemical hazard assessment of building products.
-The primary intended users of the HPD are manufacturers who are responding to requests for environmental information from building designers and specifiers.
-Berkeley Analytical offers a consulting service to furniture manufacturers and building product manufacturers to compile the chemical supply chain information needed to complete a valid HPD.
+HPD Collaborative—The Health Product Declaration Collaborative is a non-profit organization that developed and maintains the Health Product Declaration Open Standard.
+The HPD Open Standard is a freely available format that systematizes the disclosure and reporting of information regarding the chemical content and chemical hazard assessment of building products.
+The primary intended users of the HPD are manufacturers that are responding to requests for environmental information from building designers, specifiers, and consultants.

 ISO (International Standards Organization)—is an international network of national standards institutes that publishes standards having broad market impacts.
-Berkeley Analytical is accredited to ISO/IEC 17025: 2005, the international standard by which a laboratory’s commitment to quality is evaluated and uses European ISO standards in the ISO 16000 series to conduct emission tests for indoor air quality certification programs and manufacturers' self declarations.
+Berkeley Analytical is accredited to ISO/IEC 17025: 2017, the international standard by which a laboratory’s commitment to quality is evaluated.
+BkA also uses European ISO standards in the ISO 16000 series to conduct emission tests for indoor air quality certification programs and manufacturers' self-declarations.

-RFCI (Resilient Floor Covering Institute)—is an industry trade association of North American manufacturers who produce resilient flooring.
-They developed and operate the FloorScore® program that certifies resilient and other hard surface flooring products for compliance with the CDPH Standard Method V1.1 (CA Section 01350).
-Berkeley Analytical is an approved testing laboratory for the FloorScore program.
+RFCI (Resilient Floor Covering Institute)—is an industry trade association of North American manufacturers that produce resilient flooring.
+They developed and operate the FloorScore® program that certifies resilient and other hard surface flooring products for compliance with the CDPH Standard Method V1.2 (CA Section 01350).
+SCS Global Services is the certification body and Berkeley Analytical is an approved testing laboratory for the FloorScore program.

 SCS (SCS Global Services)—is a global leader in independent certification of environmental claims.
-Berkeley Analytical is an SCS approved testing laboratory for indoor air quality certification and regularly tests manufacturers' products for compliance with the CARB ATCM 93120, FloorScore, Indoor Advantage, Indoor Advantage Gold, and level (credits 7.6.1, 7.6.2, 7.6.3) programs operated by SCS.
+Berkeley Analytical is an SCS approved testing laboratory for indoor air quality certification and regularly tests manufacturers' products for compliance with the FloorScore, Indoor Advantage, Indoor Advantage Gold, and level (ANSI/BIFMA e3, Sections 7.6.1, 7.6.2, 7.6.3) certification programs operated by SCS.

 USGBC (United States Green Building Council)—is a non-profit membership association dedicated to a sustainable future through cost-efficient and energy-saving green buildings.
 USGB developed the LEED green building certification program, a market-based tool for advancing sustainability in building construction.
-BkA conducts testing of flooring products and office furniture for manufacturers seeking to demonstrate compliance with LEED 2009 criteria for indoor environmental quality in credit sections EQ 4.3 and 4.5.
-BkA also tests a broad range of building products, including paints & coatings and adhesives & sealants, for conformity with the new LEED v4 low-emitting material credit.
-BkA is a USGBC member and Raja Tannous is a member of the LEED Indoor Environmental Quality Technical Advisory Group.
+BkA conducts testing of indoor products and office furniture for manufacturers seeking to demonstrate compliance with LEED v4/4.1 EQ Credit: Low Emitting Materials.
+BkA is a USGBC member and Raja Tannous is the past chair of the LEED Indoor Environmental Quality Technical Advisory Group.